JuanLucca846/java-basic-course/README.md

 #### Topics:

 - Anatomy of Java Classes.

   The fundamental structure of Java classes, which are the building blocks of Java programs.
 This included understanding class declarations, fields (variables), methods (functions), access modifiers, constructors, and instance variables.

 - Operators, Types, and Variables.

   Java's operators, such as arithmetic, assignment, comparison, and logical operators, and how they operate on different data types.
 Primitive data types (int, double, boolean, etc.) and how to declare and initialize variables.

 - Terminal Arguments.

   concept of command-line arguments and how to pass inputs to your Java programs when executing them from the terminal.
 To make your programs more interactive and dynamic

 - Methods.

   Methods, which are reusable blocks of code that can be called multiple times.
 Method signatures, return types, parameters, and how to define and call methods.

 - JavaDoc.

   JavaDoc to automatically generate documentation for your classes and methods.

 - Challenges

-  The course included four challenges designed to reinforce the concepts
+  The course included four challenges designed to reinforce the concepts.

 #### Technologies